alsvinn/alsvinn/README.md

 There is a simple python API for running alsvinn under the ```python``` folder.
 Check out the readme file there for more information.

+## Note about Boost and Python

+Be sure the python version you link with is the same as the the python version that was used with boost.
+Usually, this is taken care of by using the libraries corresponding to the ```python``` executable (this is especially true for CSCS Daint.
+On Euler you probably have to build boost with numpy support yourself).

+## Note about GCC versions and CUDA

+CUDA on Linux does at the moment not support GCC versions later than 6, therefore, to build with GPU support, you need to set the compiler to GCC-6.

+After you have installed GCC-6 on your distribution, you can set the C/C++ compiler as

+    cmake .. -DCMAKE_CXX_COMPILER=`which g++-6` -DCMAKE_C_COMPILER=`which gcc-6`

 ## Notes on Windows

 You will need to download ghostcript in order for doxygen to work.
 Download from